 Forgetting your Recovery Key nulls this solution and you won’t be able to use this to reset your password.
 Thus, write that key down!

-All of the solutions above will make it easier for you to unlock Apple ID.
+All of the solutions above will make it easier for you to unlock Apple ID without email, security questions or phone number.
 There’s not a single method that fixes everyone’s iPhone – some people fix it on their own with WipeLock iCloud Unlock Solution, others find that Tenorshare 4uKey is better.
 Whatever works for you, hopefully, your Apple ID problem is now gone!